hpcgarage/intrepyddguide/library/functions.md

 # Intrepydd's built-in functions and libraries

-Intrepydd v0.2 supports the following classes of multiple built-in functions  and library wrappers for the convenience of the programmer.
+Intrepydd v0.2 supports the following classes of  built-in functions  and library wrappers for the convenience of the programmer.
 When an entry below corresponds to a